diegosrp/diegosrp/README.md

 <h2 align="center">👨‍💻 Whoami</h2>
 <p align="center">
   <samp>

 Hey there!

-Diego Pauletto here, an IT professional with 18+ years of experience, building scalable, secure, and automated cloud infrastructures using Infrastructure as Code (IaC).
+Diego Pauletto here, a Cloud Engineer with 15+ years of experience, focused on Azure Landing Zones, Terraform and DevSecOps.

-I help organizations strengthen defenses while maintaining agility.
-Working at the intersection of Cloud, Security, and Automation, designing secure cloud foundations and integrating tools for protection throughout the lifecycle.
+I help organizations adopt cloud at scale without compromising security or compliance, designing production-ready environments with Infrastructure as Code, CI/CD pipelines and security-first practices.

-Passionate about streamlining operations and finding smarter ways to automate and optimize.
+Passionate about streamlining operations and finding smarter ways to automate.

   </samp>
 </p>